s3yonsei/blocked_samples/README.md

 <img src="https://github.com/s3yonsei/blocked_samples/blob/main/benchmarks/simple_test/example_results/example-bcoz.PNG " width="100%">

 BCOZ shows virtual speedup results results for lines of application code that contain off-CPU events.
 The first figure shows the performance improvement estimates for improving blocking I/O only (fixed-subclass run), and the next two figures show the performance improvement estimates for improving *fsync()* calls contained in *io\_heavy()* and *io\_light()*, respectively.
 Note that, the behavior of *fsync()* shows higher virtual speedup results because it inclues on-CPU events from the application-level to the kernel I/O stack and off-CPU events corresponding to blocking I/O. Also, the virutal speedup result for *fsync()* with *io\_heavy()* is higher than with *io\_light()*.

-## Conclusion

-To conclude, our blocked samples enables the identification of application bottlenecks by integrating on- and off-CPU events simultaneously within the same dimension.
-We preset bperf, a Linux perf tool that utilizes the proposed blocked samples to identify application bottlenecks based on event execution time, and BCOZ, a causal profiler that offers a virtual speedup for both on- and off-CPU evnets.

-We hope that our blocked samples technique, as well as bperf and BCOZ, will help you identify bottlenecks in your application!